Is a password enough?

 For a long time businesses and users have been happy to use a combination of username and password to keep their data safe in the secure knowledge that this is enough to prevent access. unfortunately they have been wrong.
 There are many risks but human nature is the most obvious hole in this strategy.
 People find it difficult to generate passwords because it is hard to think of something you will remember the next day containing 8 (probably not enough) characters including numbers, letters and special symbols.
 Users to get around this use the same password for multiple things, rotate the same few passwords, or use combinations of letters and numbers which are easy for brute force to guess (Pa$$word)

 But surely this does not apply to you?
 You have strong passwords you change them regularly and of course you would never give your password to an unauthorised person, would you?
 Well, we have also contend with phishing, a huge and growing scourge, in email and one websites.
-You hdeep-web-1292333_1920ave most likely received a phishing email, if you think you have not, then you were probably taken in by one These are messages which come in many guises, but a good example of one pretends to be from your mail administrators and says something like “your account is about to be suspended, please click the link and logon to prevent it”.
+You have most likely received a phishing email, if you think you have not, then you were probably taken in by one These are messages which come in many guises, but a good example of one pretends to be from your mail administrators and says something like “your account is about to be suspended, please click the link and logon to prevent it”.
 Clicking on the link takes you to a close approximation of what you might expect your webmail to look like and you enter your username and password to logon, you receive an error or a message or it just does not logon the first time and you enter it again and it now works.
 You have just given a criminal your password and because you do not know, they will be able to access your email and reset other passwords you have and communicate as you.
 Imagine what a criminal could do with access to your email account.
 Could they request a payment to a fake bank account from your accounts department, could they ask a client to pay a bill to another account? these scenarios have all happened.

 It is not enough, any longer, to say that users should be careful.
 These scams are well designed and they can take in anyone not least the busy staff you have in your organisation who late on a Friday might just be panicked into clicking that link and giving their credentials away.
 Well if passwords are not good enough how do we protect ourselves?